vastunghia/HDR2gainmap/README.md

   --help                            Show this message
 ```

+## Troubleshooting

+### "Cannot read HDR" error
+- Ensure PNG is tagged with Display P3 PQ profile
+- Re-export from your editor with explicit colorspace

+### "No gain map extracted" error
+- Try `--heif_strategy heif10` or `--heif_strategy heif`
+- Update macOS to latest version
+- Check with Adobe Gain Map Demo App

+### Progress bar doesn't update
+- Disable with `--verbose` to see detailed logs
+- Check file permissions on output directories

 ### Logging behavior

 - **Default:** Progress bar only, minimal console noise, per‑file logs go to the optional log file if `--write_log` is used.